moulydewan/LLMUsefulnessLabels/README.md

 # Finetuning for Usefulness Labels

 This finetuned model code repo has been created as part of an experiment for finetuning LLMs on user search behavior signals to predict usefulness labels.
-The finetuning has been conducted on the dataset THUIR KDD'19 and QRef and the details of the project can be found in our paper **LLM-Driven Usefulness Judgment for Web Search Evaluation**: https://arxiv.org/pdf/2504.14401.
+The finetuning has been conducted on the dataset THUIR KDD'19 and QRef.